ColinShaw/cpp-path-planning-project/README.md

 car and the visible map.
 On occassion the car can visibly be well within the (rightmost) lane and be flagged as not being in the lane.
 Since all of the detection is done on the simulator side, I do not believe there is anything I can do to accommodate this.
+It seems that the simulator sometimes has residual path stored if you press `esc` to reset the track.
+This can lead to a shaky start, but if the simulator is restarted it does not exhibit this behavior.